 Scale Grade GPA

 95-100% А 4

 90-94% A- 3.5

 85-89% В 3

 80-84% B- 2.5

-75-79% С 2
+75-79% C 2

 <75% F - FAILURE 0

-P Pass - Any course with a "P" grade is not calculated into the grade point
+Р Pass - Any course with a "P" grade is not calculated into the grade point average.

 F Fail - Any course with an "F" grade is not calculated into the grade point average.
 However, the course must be repeated and passed to graduate.

-However, the course must be repeated and passed to graduate.
-Incomplete - May be used at the discretion of the instructor in those cases the student is not able to complete work in the normal time.
-In those instructor and instructor develop a written plan for an extension to provide specific date that falls within the period of time specified by the relevant prequirements (but in no circumstances greater than one month).
-An "I" the replaced by a letter grade within the period of time specified by the relevant program's requirements, due to unsatisfactory completion of the student's will be changed to an F after the period specified by the program (a period exceed one month).
-Any course with an "I" grade is not calculated into the point average.
-Once a grade is assigned to the course (when conditions are allow for the removal of the "I" and assignment of a final grade), that grade factor into the student's GPA.
+Incomplete - May be used at the discretion of the instructor in those cases in which the student is not able to complete work in the normal time.
+In those instances, the student and instructor develop a written plan for an extension to provide work by a specific date that falls within the period of time specified by the relevant program's requirements (but in no circumstances greater than one month).
+An "I" that is not replaced by a letter grade within the period of time specified by the relevant program's requirements, due to unsatisfactory completion of the student's plan, will be changed to an F after the period specified by the program (a period not to exceed one month).
+Any course with an "I" grade is not calculated into the grade point average.
+Once a grade is assigned to the course (when conditions are met that allow for the removal of the "I" and assignment of a final grade), that grade will factor into the student's GPA.

-Withdrawal - Utilized when a student leaves the course due to an approved leav of-absence or withdraws from the school prior to the scheduled completion of a course.
+W± Withdrawal - Utilized when a student leaves the course due to an approved leave- of-absence or withdraws from the school prior to the scheduled completion of a course.
 Any course with a "W" grade is not calculated into the grade point average.